 6. Select sulfate-free haircare products formulated for color care

 The hair products you use make all the difference as you learn how to care for colored hair.
 You know that colored hair is more susceptible to damage, color bleeding and fading, but did you know that color care products can help avoid these problems?
-When searching for hair products online, look for color care shampoos and conditioners without sulfates that form a protective layer over the hair shaft to help maintain the shade of color.
+When searching for hair products online, look for sulfate-free shampoos and conditioners that form a protective layer over the hair shaft to help maintain the shade of color.
 Additionally, products without sulfates don’t strip the natural protective oils from your hair or leave deposits that can change your base color.

 Our breakthrough Color Care system is a great example of a haircare line that can help make your hair color last longer.
 For example, our Color Care Shampoo and Color Care Conditioner have been specially formulated by scientists to address the universal issues that can cause your color to fade, regardless of the other protective measures you may take.
 Some of these culprits include color washout, damage, UV rays and hard water.
 Our Color Care shampoo is the best shampoo for colored hair because it protects your hair color from these culprits.